Founded in 1978

 - Complete the Hinds Connection Application.

 - Provide two letters of recommendation.
-Recommendation letters should be from individuals who knows you well and can attest to your personality, character, and leadership abilities (Teachers, Youth Group Leaders, Counselors, etc. Not family members.)
+Recommendation letters should be from individuals who know you well and can attest to your personality, character, and leadership abilities (Teachers, Youth Group Leaders, Counselors, etc. Not family members.)

 Each year, one Connection member receives the Kay Cliffe Memorial Award: